-The assessment strategy is designed to help students understand characteristics of well designed software as well as implemented and test it.
+The assessment strategy is designed to help students understand characteristics of well designed software as well as implement and test it.

 Thus, the summative assessment for this module consists of:

-Part 1 consists of an in-semester test covering learning outcomes LO1 and LO2.
+- Part 1 - an in-semester test covering learning outcomes LO1 and LO2.

 Formative assessment and feedback

 Weekly quizzes assess the understanding of key concepts and provide immediate feedback.

 A group exercise on sustainability considerations in software engineering will provide the opportunity for peer feedback.

 The use of Poll Everywhere offers formative feedback opportunities throughout the module.

 Verbal feedback is also given in lab sessions as the students attempt the lab exercises.

 The online discussion forum will be another channel to constantly give feedback to students.